 Compressed air and power needs covered

-In addition to the varied welding jobs on the mine site, the two machines also are used by Schnabel and his crew for power generation and compressed air needs.
-Both machines are engine-driven welder/generators, so the team uses them to power grinders, tools, lights and even heaters on chilly mornings.
+In addition to welding, Schnablel's crew also uses the two machines for power generation and compressed air needs.
+Both machines are engine-driven welders, so the team uses them to power grinders, tools, lights and even heaters on chilly mornings.